damilola1ade/knowledge-base-system/README.md

 I sent an invite to your email viraj@exampapersplus.co.uk to enable you test the endpoints.
 If you didn't it get please let me know.

-- Upload document, extract content and generate summary or key insights
+- Upload document and generate summary or key insights

   - Under Body, change Text to File and select a PDF to upload.